camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 ## Variable names

 The name of a variable can be any alphanumeric string including the `_` symbol.
-For a combination of words, it is recommended to use the `camelCase` or the `snake_case` format.
+For a combination of words, it's recommended to use the `camelCase` or the `snake_case` format.
 The `kebab-case` format is not allowed because it contains the operator `-`.

 When accessing a variable in an expression, keep in mind the variable name is case-sensitive.